krumIO/docs/docs/install/iso-install.md

 Grub: Press e to enter a command line, and add the instruction `nomodeset text`

+### Blank screen during load (runtime)

+Like above, for some older machines additional parameters may need to be specified to the bootloader.

+Grub: Press e to enter a command line, and add the instruction `nomodeset`

 ### starting kubernetes: preparing server: init cluster datastore and https: no default routes found in "/proc/net/route" or "/proc/net/ipv6_route"

 The installation media may not use the same NIC interface names.
 In this case, during the bootloader press e